-RedCloud has built the world’s first Open Commerce platform, a digital commerce solution built for the consumer-goods industry in emerging markets.
+RedCloud has built the world’s first AI-powered Intelligent Open Commerce platform, a digital commerce solution built for the consumer-goods industry in emerging markets.
 With Open Commerce, brands and distributors can unlock the full value of the supply chain and capture valuable data in real-time.
-Instantly, brands can see into the retail markets, which is buying their sustainably produced goods across multiple geolocations and rewire their supply chains to meet the demand gap.
+Instantly, brands can see into the retail markets, see who is buying their sustainably produced goods across multiple geolocations, and rewire their supply chains to meet the demand gap.

 Schedule a demo today to learn how RedCloud can help you build a sustainable value chain and unlock valuable revenue streams.